Sansevieria (Dracaena) trifasciata var. Laurentii

 This is not a necessity; however, a quick hose down from time to time will hydrate the leaves and wash away dust or potential pests.

 Root rot is a common issue with specimens sat in too moist or waterlogged soil for long periods.
 Symptoms include rapidly yellowing leaves, stunted growth and a rotten brown base.
 Take the plant out of the pot and inspect health below the soil line.
-If the roots sport a yellow tinge, you're good to go, but if they're brown and mushy, action must be taken immediately.
+If the roots sport a yellow/orange tinge, you're good to go, but if they're brown and mushy, action must be taken immediately.
 More information about addressing root rot can be found on this link.

 Directly pinpointing yellow leaves is rather hard due to the many different issues that could be at fault.
 Problems include watering-related abuse, too much or too little light, and fertilisation issues.
 If you'd like to speak to ukhouseplants regarding this issue, don't be afraid to book a 1-to-1 call with Joe Bagley to help guide you the process!

 Never allow temperatures to dip below 8ºC (46ºF) as irreversible damage may occur in the likes of yellowed foliage and weakened growth.
-If this happens, remove the severely affected areas and immediately improve growing conditions - never cut through softened yellow growth, and only around brown, crispy squares.
+If this happens, remove the severely affected areas and immediately improve growing conditions - never cut through softened yellow growth, and only around brown, crispy sections.
 As rehabilitation can take several months because of its slow-growing nature, be sure to provide a stable location with better growing conditions to speed this process.

 Sansevieria is a genus of around seventy species originating from the tropical regions of Africa, Madagascar and southern Asia.
 The most popular species, the Snake Plant (or Mother-In-Law's Tongue), mostly originates in areas surrounding Nigeria with its botanical name, S. trifasciata translating to 'three bundles' in Latin.
 The Sansevieria genus was discovered in the mid-1700s and is part of the Asparagaceae which holds members like Dracaena, Ponytail Palms and Aspidistra.
 There's considerable variation within Sansevieria, with some being arid-tolerate plants and others grown in tropical regions of South Asia.
 Although the genus is widely known to have been named after the Italian Prince of Sanseviero, it was initially penned in honour of Pietro Antonio Sanseverino, the Count of Chiaromonte in the 18th century.
 In 2017, a molecular study of the S. trifisciata conducted by David Mabberley found that the species, along with a few others, shared similar genetics to the genus, Dracaena.
 They were subsequently transferred into the latter genus in the same year.